 If the user wants to delete a group, he must simply click Delete group, afterwards a confirmation window will appear.

 Groups created by a user with Administrator rights will only be visible to other users with Administrator rights for the same account.
 If a user with User rights creates a group, it will be visible only to that user, other users will not see that group.
 A user with Administrator rights can assign a group to a user, which will make it visible.
 Group assignation to a user is described in the Webusers admin panel.

 The next filter is the vehicle status filter, which is located right under the group list row.
 Here the user can select one of the following status filters:

-The user must click the “Save” button in order to save the parameter settings.
-Clicking the “Close” button or anywhere outside the “Parameters” window will close the window and discard all unsaved changes.
+The user must click Save in order to save the parameter settings.
+Clicking Close or anywhere outside of the Parameters window will close the window and discard all unsaved changes.

 Specific parameters such as Custom inputs can have custom names and values.
 Please refer to your service provider for more details.